Tetracyanoethylene: Redox chemistry

-Because of its ability to accept an electron, TCNE has been used to prepare numerous charge-transfer salts.
+Because of its ability to accept an electron, TCNE has been used to prepare numerous charge-transfer salts and magnetic molecular materials.

+The central C=C distance in TCNE is 135 pm.
+Upon reduction, this bond elongates to 141–145 pm, depending on the counterion.

 Safety

 TCNE hydrolyzes in moist air to give hydrogen cyanide and should be handled accordingly.